A method for site-specifically tethering the enzyme urease to DNA origami with sustained activity

 We also consider the signal intensities within the PAGE bands and what they can tell us about the conjugation yield.
 Figure~\ref{fig2}D shows a plot of the ratios of the integrated densities of the DNA signal to the protein signal within the main band of each molar-ratio condition, normalized to the ratio at 1x.
 We see that these relative signals follow the same trend as the running distances, with an increasing shift in the band position corresponding to an increasing relative signal of DNA to protein.
-Moreover, we observe that the relative DNA to protein signal increases linearly with increasing molar ratio up to 4x.
+Moreover, we observe that the relative DNA to protein signal increases roughly linearly with increasing molar ratio up to 5x before saturating around 10x.

-Our result indicating an optimal crosslinker to urease hexamer molar ratio of about 10x is consistent with a rough estimate of the number of accessible thiol groups.
+Our results indicating an optimal crosslinker to urease hexamer molar ratio of about 10x are consistent with a rough estimate of the number of accessible thiol groups.
 Based on its structure, we estimate that a urease hexamer has roughly 12 potential thiol groups on its surface for labeling \cite{balasubramanian2010crystal}.
-This number is comparable to the molar ratios at which we observe a plateau or even dip in the shifts of the DNA-labeled protein bands.
+This number is comparable to the molar ratios at which we observe a plateau in the shifts of the DNA-labeled protein bands.
 Therefore, given the linear dependence of the relative DNA signal and the optimal molar ratio of 10x, we suspect that the yield of the thiol-maleimide reaction in the first step of our conjugation scheme is quite high.